r7kamura/restaurant/README.md

 No longer models, controllers, views, routes, and schemas are needed.

 ## Usage
+Here is an example that creates a new rails app with Restaurant to provide RESTful API.

 ```
 $ brew install mongodb
 $ mongod --fork